dwkim78/upsilon/README.md

-Unfortunately, it is hard to find an universal and consistent way of removing such non-varying light curves from many time-series surveys having different characteristics, so UPSILoN does not provides such functionality (yet).
+Unfortunately, it is hard to find an universal and consistent way of removing such non-varying light curves from many time-series surveys having different characteristics, so UPSILoN does not provides such functionality yet (planned for version 2.0).

 ### Logger